Scientific Advisory Board

 Member

-President of the Leibniz Association, an organisation that connects 96 independent research institutions, Berlin, Germany
+Former President of the Leibniz Association, an organisation that connects 96 independent research institutions, Berlin, Germany

 Matthias Kleiner holds a doctorate and the professorial title in mechanical engineering; he is specialised in lightweight construction and forming technology, including their digital methodologies.
 In 1994, he established the professorial chair for construction and manufacturing at Brandenburg University of Technology Cottbus, where he served as vice president.
 He was awarded the Leibniz Prize of the German Research Foundation in 1997.
 In 1998, he moved to TU Dortmund University, where he established the Institute of Forming Technology and Lightweight Construction and was dean of the Faculty of Mechanical Engineering.
 In 2007, he was elected president of the German Research Foundation.
 He co-founded Science Europe and the Global Research Council and was member of the European Research Council’s Scientific Council.
 In 2011, he chaired the ethics commission for safe energy supply in Germany.
 He is member of numerous national as well as international academies and serves on scientific and management bodies and boards; in addition, he is a juror and expert for research programmes and bi- and multilateral collaborations.
-He has served as full-time president of the Leibniz Association since 2014.
+He served as full-time president of the Leibniz Association from 2014 to 2022.

 Prof. Dr. Bernd Pichler